Murder of Carly Ryan: National

 After a number of unsuccessful proposals by Senator Nick Xenophon's team, on 25 May 2017, a bill titled Criminal Code Amendment (Protecting Minors Online) Bill 2017 was submitted to the Parliament of Australia.
+The bill covered electronic means of communications (i.e., “carriage service”), defined in law as “a service for carrying communications by means of guided and/or unguided electromagnetic energy” such as telephones, faxes, video, computers, internet, or radio.
 The purpose of the bill was:

 to introduce an offence to criminalise acts done using a carriage service to prepare or plan to cause harm to, procure, or engage in sexual activity with, a person under the age of 16.
 This expressly includes a person misrepresenting their age online as part of a plan to cause harm to another person under 16 years of age.

 It proposed changes to three federal Australian laws: Criminal Code Act 1995; Crimes Act 1914; and, Telecommunications (Interception and Access) Act 1979.
 The amended bill was passed at the federal level and enacted into law on 23 June 2017.

 South Australia

 A similar, but tighter version of the law initially failed to pass the Legislative Council in South Australia in 2013.
 Later, following a petition, an amended bill was introduced by Attorney-General Vickie Chapman, and was passed by the Parliament of South Australia on 5 July 2018, which made it an offence for an adult (aged 18 or older) to lie to a child about their age or who they are and then attempt to meet that child.
 These amendments came into effect on 13 August 2018.